trondreitan/RAMU-MSOM/README.md

     not (0).
 See the "collate_interactions" folder for how this data file was created.

+* formation_ages.csv - Contains formation age information used for plotting.

 R Scripts:

 1) Files necessary for performing MCMC analyses: